Krill Peer Mesh Network Architecture

 Overview

-This document provides a comprehensive analysis of how Krill’s peer-to-peer mesh networking operates, including beacon discovery, server handshake processes, SSE (Server-Sent Events) real-time update lifecycle, and the /trust endpoint for server-to-server communication bootstrap.
+This document provides a comprehensive analysis of how Krill’s peer-to-peer mesh networking operates, including beacon discovery with rolling TOTP cluster tokens, PIN-based cluster trust, SSE (Server-Sent Events) real-time update lifecycle, and the /trust endpoint for certificate download.

 Core Components